WilkAndy/moose/modules/chemical_reactions/doc/content/modules/chemical_reactions/database.md

 In these entries:

 - The first line defines the name ((O-phth)--, Am++++, etc)
 - The second line provides the charge, $z$, and ion size, $\mathring{a}$ and the molecular weight.
-The former two are used to compute the (activity)[activity_coefficients.md] for ("decoupled" redox pairs)[basis.md].
+The former two are used to compute the [activity](activity_coefficients.md) for ["decoupled" redox pairs](basis.md).
-- The remaining data provides the equilibrium reaction (in terms of the basis species, or any redox species that have been defined so far), along with its temperature-dependent equilibrium constant, which are used when the redox pair is ("coupled")[basis.md], for two purposes: (a) to eliminate the alternative oxidataion state ((O-phth)--, Am++++, etc) from all reactions in favour of the basis species; (b) to form another secondary-species reaction.
+- The remaining data provides the equilibrium reaction (in terms of the basis species, or any redox species that have been defined so far), along with its temperature-dependent equilibrium constant, which are used when the redox pair is ["coupled"](basis.md), for two purposes: (a) to eliminate the alternative oxidataion state ((O-phth)--, Am++++, etc) from all reactions in favour of the basis species; (b) to form another secondary-species reaction.

 ## Aqueous species